fareen341/Django-notes/README.md

 To check the commands which django send to database to communicate with database:<br>
 >python manage.py sqlmigrate model_name 0001_initial<br>
 When we run the app and try to access the admin we won't get that page because we did'nt crete the super user yet.<br>
+NOTE: Before creating any model we have to run the migration commands<br>

 <b>Creation of Super User</b><br>
 To create super user use this command:<br>